Flowering plant: Fossil history

 Adaptive radiation in the Cretaceous created many flowering plants, such as Sagaria in the Ranunculaceae.

 Fossilised spores suggest that land plants (embryophytes) have existed for at least 475 million years.
-However, angiosperms appear suddenly and in great diversity in the fossil record in the Early Cretaceous (~130 mya).
+However, angiosperms appeared suddenly and rapidly diversified during the Early Cretaceous (beginning ~130 mya), much later than other major plant groups.
 Claimed records of flowering plants prior to this are not widely accepted, as all supposed pre-Cretaceous "flowers" can be explained through being misidentifications of other seed plants.
 Furthermore, almost all of these controversial fossils are described in papers co-authored by the researcher Xin Wang, such as the particularly debated Nanjinganthus.
-Molecular evidence suggests that the ancestors of angiosperms diverged from the gymnosperms during the late Devonian, about 365 million years ago.
+Molecular evidence suggests that the ancestors of angiosperms diverged from the gymnosperms during the late Devonian to early Carboniferous, around 371-338 million years ago.
 The origin time of the crown group of flowering plants remains contentious.
 By the Late Cretaceous, angiosperms appear to have dominated environments formerly occupied by ferns and gymnosperms.
 Large canopy-forming trees replaced conifers as the dominant trees close to the end of the Cretaceous, 66 million years ago.
 The radiation of herbaceous angiosperms occurred much later.
+Fossils from the Dakota Formation in Kansas suggest that beetles had already developed a symbiotic relationship with flowering plants such as Archaeanthus by the late-Albian.